ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-provided-simple/index.md

 - [Clipboard Operations](/clipboard/).

 Simple filters are not affected by data changes, as is demonstrated by the following example:
-- Perform some filtering using the configured simple filters.
+- Perform some filtering using the configured simple filters, such as filtering by **Age** equals `24`.
-- Click the **Refresh Data** button to update the grid data.
+- Click the **Jumble Ages** button to update the grid data by jumbling values in the **Age** column between rows.
-- Observe that filters remain unchanged.
+- Observe that filters remain unchanged, but the displayed rows change to those now assigned an age of `24`.

 <grid-example title='Date Updates' name='simple-data-update' type='generated' options='{ "enterprise": false, "modules": ["clientside"] }'></grid-example>